pingidentity/pingdirectory-go-client/configurationapi/docs/AddVelocityToolsVelocityContextProviderRequest.md

 `func (o *AddVelocityToolsVelocityContextProviderRequest) HasResponseHeader() bool`

 HasResponseHeader returns a boolean if a field has been set.

+### GetProviderName

+`func (o *AddVelocityToolsVelocityContextProviderRequest) GetProviderName() string`

+GetProviderName returns the ProviderName field if non-nil, zero value otherwise.

+### GetProviderNameOk

+`func (o *AddVelocityToolsVelocityContextProviderRequest) GetProviderNameOk() (*string, bool)`

+GetProviderNameOk returns a tuple with the ProviderName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProviderName

+`func (o *AddVelocityToolsVelocityContextProviderRequest) SetProviderName(v string)`

+SetProviderName sets ProviderName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)